 Even those who live with someone who worked in one of these professions may have suffered secondhand exposure due to contact with asbestos dust on clothing and other belongings.

 In most cases, mesothelioma symptoms do not become apparent in an individual until many years after the asbestos exposure occurred.
 If you believe you have been exposed to asbestos, you could be at risk for a malignant mesothelioma diagnosis.
 We recommend that you contact our law offices immediately to discuss your case.
-We have the years of experience is takes to help Chicago’s mesothelioma victims.
+We have the years of experience it takes to help the nation’s mesothelioma victims.

 The overall malignant mesothelioma survival rate is poor compared to many other forms of cancer.
 For pleural mesothelioma, just 55% of patients survive for six months post-diagnosis.
-The survival rate dips to 33% at the one year mark and a mere 9% survive to the five year mark.
+The survival rate dips to 33% at the one year mark and drops to a mere 9% survival rate at the five year mark.
 The overall survival rate is the best for those with peritoneal mesothelioma.
-These figures assume that an individual seeks treatment; for those who do not seek treatment, the long-term survival rate is even lower.
+These figures assume that an individual seeks treatment; however, for those who do not seek treatment, the long-term survival rate is even lower.

-Sadly, there is little that can be done to help individuals who have been exposed to asbestos other than to monitor closely so that any cancer cells can quickly be identified and treatment can be started as soon as possible.
-Mesothelioma has a long latency period and often, it’s not detected until it’s in its final stages.
+Sadly, there is little that can be done to help individuals who have been exposed to asbestos other than to monitor them closely so that any cancer cells can quickly be identified and treatment can be started as soon as possible.
+Mesothelioma has a long latency period, and often it’s not detected until it’s in its final stages.

 There have been many companies that have been found liable for exposing workers to asbestos, even though they had evidence to suggest that it could cause serious health ailments like mesothelioma lung cancer.
 In some cases, the courts ordered the companies to establish trust funds to help compensate victims.
-These mesothelioma trust payouts can range significantly in terms of amount.
+These mesothelioma trust payouts can range significantly in terms of amount paid out.

-Our law firm can guide you through the process of seeking compensation for those who suffered ill health effects from exposure to asbestos.
-Trust funds have very stringent guidelines for seeking compensation, so our personal injury lawyers can work to help you ensure that you receive the maximum amount allowed for your case.
+Phillips Law Offices can guide you through the process of seeking compensation for those who suffered ill health effects from exposure to asbestos.
+Trust funds have very stringent guidelines for seeking compensation, so our personal injury lawyers will work to help ensure that you receive the maximum amount allowed for your case.

-For over 65 years, clients from across Illinois have relied on Chicago mesothelioma attorneys at the Phillips Law Offices for aggressive representation and pursuit of fair compensation.
-Our Chicago asbestos lawyers focus on analyzing and proving liability, and then work tirelessly to establish the maximum amount of your damages.
-With the right lawyer, mesothelioma lawsuits can serve an effective option for recovering the funds you need to maximize your quality of life and cover costs associated with treatment.
+For over 65 years, clients from across Illinois and the Midwest have relied on the Chicago mesothelioma attorneys at Phillips Law Offices for aggressive representation and pursuit of fair compensation.
+Our Chicago asbestos lawyers focus on analyzing and proving liability and then work tirelessly to establish the maximum amount of your damages.
+With the right lawyer, mesothelioma lawsuits can serve as an effective option for recovering the funds you need to maximize your quality of life and cover costs associated with treatment.

-Our Chicago personal injury attorneys understand how devastating this type of diagnosis can be for a patient and their loved ones.
-So we are also here to offer guidance and recommendations for clients who wish to seek compensation from a mesothelioma trust fund or wish to learn more about where to find mesothelioma treatment.
+Our Chicago personal injury attorneys understand how devastating this type of diagnosis can be for a patient and his and her loved ones.
+So, we are also here to offer guidance and recommendations to clients who wish to seek compensation from a mesothelioma trust fund or wish to learn more about where to find mesothelioma treatment.

-Regarded as one of the top law firms in Chicago, the Phillips Law Offices offer quality and comprehensive legal services to the injured and their families throughout Illinois.
-Call (312) 346-4262, or contact us online today for a free consultation with one an experienced mesothelioma lawyer.
+Regarded as one of the top law firms in Chicago, Phillips Law Offices offers quality and comprehensive legal services to the injured and their families throughout Illinois and the Midwest.
+Call (312) 346-4262, or contact us online today for a free consultation with an experienced mesothelioma lawyer.